-The ability of the diode to conduct current in one direction and block it in another direction and can be used as a rectifier.
+The ability of the diode to conduct current in one direction and block it in another direction.
+A diode can also be used as a rectifier.
 Rectifiers are the electrical circuit that converts the AC voltage to DC voltage.
 All electronic appliances work on DC voltage rather than AC, so rectifiers are an essential part of all electronic appliances.
 The simplest rectifier is a half-wave rectifier with a capacitor filter.

 The following diagram shows the half-wave rectifier circuit where the diode, load, and sinusoidal AC source are connected.